sherrillmix/wp_monsterid/readme.txt

 = Can it generate monsters only for people without gravatars? =

 Yes.
 Just turn on the Gravatar option in the MonsterID options.

+= Can I add MonsterIDs to the Recent Comments Widget in my sidebar? =

+Yes, this plugin provides a replacement widget to Recent Comments (since the default widget doesn't provide the commenter's email).

 == Screenshots ==